richelbilderbeek/paper_critical_ai/docs/paper.md

 especially re-evaluating and judging the validity of an experiment?
-Here we test this on a paper where such a re-evaluation and judgmement would help us judge its soundness and conclusion.
+Here we test this on a paper where such a re-evaluation and judgment would help us judge its soundness and conclusion.
-We do so by guiding an AI to an expert level of crititical thinking on that paper, in the process reproducing its results and judging its conclusion, assuming it will gullably agree on the conclusion of the academic paper.
+We do so by guiding an AI to an expert level of critical thinking on that paper, in the process reproducing its results and judging its conclusion, assuming it will gullably agree on the conclusion of the academic paper.
-However, at that stage, we guide the AI through another line of thought, giving it the opportunity to re-evaluate and change its judgment on the soundsness of the conclusions in the original paper.
+However, at that stage, we guide the AI through another line of thought, giving it the opportunity to re-evaluate and change its judgment on the soundness of the conclusions in the original paper.
-We find that ..., meaning that AI can/cannot be used as a virtual collague able to help judge the soundness of an academic paper.
+We find that ..., meaning that AI can/cannot be used as a virtual colleague able to help judge the soundness of an academic paper.

 ## Introduction